 Lactose intolerant?
 Cheese can still be an important source of calcium.
-Natural and aged cheeses such as Cheddar, Colby, Monterey Jack, mozzarella, Parmesan and Swiss contain minimal amounts of lactose, because most of the lactose is removed when the curds are separated from the whey in the cheese making process.
+Natural and aged cheeses such as cheddar, Monterey Jack, Parmesan, and Swiss contain minimal amounts of lactose, because most of the lactose is removed when the curds are separated from the whey in the cheese making process.

 When looking specifically at blood pressure, the DASH (Dietary Approaches to Stop Hypertension) Diet which includes more fruits, vegetables, low-fat dairy foods, whole grains, nuts and legumes has been shown to lower blood pressure, resulting in reduced CVD risk.
 The good news is that a recent study indicates that the DASH eating plan can be modified to include whole milk, yogurt, and cheese without sacrificing health benefits.

 As the evidence continues to mount, it is good to know that there is the potential for flexibility to incorporate full-fat dairy into a heart healthy diet which can help improve diet compliance.

 Fermented foods are all the rage these days (think yogurt, kefir, and kimchi).
 Aside from adding a unique, tangy flavor, the fermentation process may also result in the addition of “good” bacteria that support gut health.